ryangerardwilson/rgwml/README.md

 - CsvConverter: Provides a method for converting JSON data into CSV format.
 This utility is particularly useful for processing and saving JSON API responses as CSV files, offering a straightforward approach to data conversion.
 The `CsvConverter` simplifies the process of converting JSON data into a CSV format.
 This is particularly useful for scenarios where data is received in JSON format from an API and needs to be transformed into a more accessible and readable CSV file.
 To use `CsvConverter`, simply call the `from_json` method with the JSON data and the desired output file path as arguments.

 - CsvResultCacher: Uses a data generator function to create or fetch data, saves it to a specified path, and keeps it for a set duration.
 This helps avoid unnecessary data regeneration.
 Imagine you have a CSV file that logs daily temperatures.
 You don't want to generate this file every time you access it, especially if the data doesn't change much during the day.
-Here's how you can use CsvResultCacher:

 ### CsvConverter